Santorini: an island overrun by cruise ship tourists – DW – 09/11/2024

 Residents feel sidelined

-Just a few streets away from the cable car, the crowd of tourists has come to a complete standstill.
+Just a few streets away from the cable car, the crowd of tourists comes to a complete standstill.

 "We have been advised to spend as little time as possible outside at peak cruise tourist times," Vazeou tells DW.
 "It is sad and extreme.
 Are tourists more important?
 There are too many people.
-It's just too much for such a small island," she says.
+It's just too much for such a small island."

 Vazeou also works as a receptionist.
 The guests tell her about endless waiting times and hours of standing in line.
 "It seems as if it's now a case of quantity before quality here on Santorini," she says.